Private rent and tenancies

 - the right to claim housing benefit

-From 1 April 2007, some tenants gained additional basic rights, including:
+Where a tenancy commenced on or after 1 April 2007, tenants gained additional basic rights, including:

 - the right to a tenancy statement